-- The Chinese Crested’s very small size makes his skeletal system fragile so that broken bones are not uncommon
+- The Chinese Crested’s very small size makes his skeletal system fragile.
+Broken bones are common.

 - Dental problems or missing teeth

-- It is unnatural for a dog to be hairless and he is susceptible to sunburn
+- Canine ectodermal dysplasia (hairlessness).
+It is unnatural for a dog to be hairless and he is susceptible to sunburn

 - Primary lens luxation (PLL)

 - Ectodermal Dysplasia

 Availability of a DNA test does not mean that it is always necessary or even desirable for breeders to use this test.